 States and Rarity

 The map was first issued by Hugo Allard around 1660 and was later reissued by his son, Carel Allard.
-The only change in the states is the removal of Hugo’s name, which is replaced with Carel’s.

 All Allard maps are relatively rare on the market, as their output was small.
 Their fine and distinctive style make them important examples of the cartography of the Dutch Golden Age.